Q. How can I get involved?

 A. There are many approaches you can take – the only “rule” is that your composition must contains the original field recording, or some element of it, either “as is” or filtered, effected or used musically.
 You can be as simple or as complex as you like, and across the project there is an incredible range of creative approaches.

 The most important thing is to reflect your own personal interpretation of that sound.
 There’s a good summary of some of the many creative approaches other artists have taken to reimagining sounds here.

 Q. What do you need me to provide?

 - The location of the sound, as precisely as possible.
 If you can provide a map/lat-long reference, then great – if not, then a link on Google maps, for instance, or a fairly detailed description will do (e.g. “the corner of X street and Y street in Z town”).

 - Accompanying information – just a sentence or two – about your recording/reimagined piece.
 For instance, this can be a description of what’s going on in the recording, or of your approach to the reimagined piece.
 Reading about how the sounds were created and recorded is really valued by our listeners, especially on the podcast!

 - What would also be brilliant – but isn’t 100% necessary – is a photo of the location, which really helps to get the sense of place across and makes everything look nicer!

-Are there any rules about what I can do with the sound for the reimagined ‘memory’ version?
+Q. Are there any rules about what I can do with the sound for the reimagined sound?

-No – Cities and Memory is an ongoing work, so there’s no deadline for submissions.
+A. Cities and Memory is an ongoing, open work, so there’s no deadline for submissions.
 We do run individual projects every few months, which do have deadlines attached to them, but you can always submit sounds to the overall Cities and Memory sound map.

-The only time limit at present is that clips are limited to 20 minutes each.
-We think this is long enough to give you enough scope to play with for both field recording and remix.
+The only time limit is that clips and compositions are limited to a maximum of 20 minutes each.
+We think this is long enough to give you enough scope to play with for both field recording and reimagined sound.